-Audit existing router / switch / firewall / wlc configurations
+Audit existing router / switch / firewall / wlc configurations against a text configuration template

 Retrieve portions of the configuration